-Names of candidates who pass a Office of Human Resources examination are placed on the eligible list for that job.
+Names of candidates who pass an Office of Human Resources examination are placed on the eligible list for that job.
 Names are arranged in score order, highest score first.
 When your name is reached for certification, the hiring agency (where the job is) may contact you directly to come for a hiring interview.

 Eligible lists typically last for 90 days.
 They may be extended for an additional 90 days.
-Some lists may be abolished before the 90 days are over if the job classification or examination has changed or if it is determined it is in the City’s best interest to do so.
+Some lists may be abolished before the 90 days are over if the job classification or examination has changed or if it is determined it is in the city’s best interest to do so.
 In some high turnover positions, lists may be completely exhausted before the list life ends.

-If you refuse an interview because of a geographic preference and the position exists at other locations in the City, your name will remain on the list.
+If you refuse an interview because of a geographic preference and the position exists at other locations in the city, your name will remain on the list.
 If you refuse an interview at the only location that a particular job classification exists, your name will be removed.
-For example, if you refuse a position in a class that exists only at Denver International Airport, your name will be removed because there is no other place where that kind of job exists within the City.
+For example, if you refuse a position in a class that exists only at Denver International Airport, your name will be removed because there is no other place where that kind of job exists within the city.

 An appointment of an employee to a position in a classification in which the entry rate of the pay grade of the new classification is lower than the entry rate of the classification previously held.

 A promotion of an employee to a position in a higher classification in which the employee was previously employed within the preceding five (5) years, or to a successor classification; or to any classification for which the employee is qualified, with the same entry rate or an intervening entry rate as the former classification.
 Appointments that meet the definition of a promotional reinstatement in Rule 5 APPOINTMENTS AND STATUS are not re-promotions.